rafi/vim-config/README.md

 [reedes/vim-wordy] | Uncover usage problems in your writing [easymotion/vim-easymotion] | Vim motions on speed [kien/tabman.vim] | Tab management
-[hecal3/vim-leader-guide] | Keymap-display loosely inspired by emacs's guide-key [majutsushi/tagbar] | Displays tags in a window, ordered by scope [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus
+[hecal3/vim-leader-guide] | Keymap-display inspired by emacs's guide-key [majutsushi/tagbar] | Displays tags in a window, ordered by scope [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus